-George Mason University’s new BA degree in environmental and sustainability studies combines the study of human behavior and environmental science.
+George Mason University’s BA degree in environmental and sustainability studies combines the study of human behavior and environmental science.
 This innovative interdisciplinary program emphasizes the pivotal role that economic markets, politics, and human behavior play in creating, as well as solving, environmental problems.
 The program underscores ecosystem dynamics and how these systems respond to external factors.
 With an emphasis on social and environmental justice, it looks at the impact of sustainability programs on the global environment and human communities.